arindas/proglog/README.md

 This repository is presented under the MIT License.
 See [LICENSE](./LICENSE) for more details.

 ## Changelog

+### v0.9.4 Chapter 10 - Deploy; Build a command binary for starting a proglog instance
+We simply create a new `Agent` instance with `agent.New(agent.Config)`.
+We support loading configuration values from command line flags, as well as dedicated configuration files.

 ### v0.9.2~3 Migrated to a single module repo; Doc updates